Haripriya-Narahari/qosf_hpn/README.md

 def less_than_k (int:k, list[int] ,list_n):
-     “””
      k : integer value that is the positive number to compare in list_n, list_n : integer list that has positive numbers.
      Return the numbers that are in list_n and are less than k
-     “””

-     # use a framework that works with quantum circuits, qiskit, cirq, pennylane, etc.

-      # consider print your quantum circuit,

 Example: